STZ-5: Operational history

 A small number of these vehicles had the 132mm rocket launcher system attached (BM-13-16).
 While not a common Soviet weapon system these variants of the STZ-5 were used at the battles around Moscow in 1941 and Stalingrad in 1942.

-The German army readily pressed captured STZ-5 tractors into service and designated them as CT3-601(r).
+The German army readily pressed captured STZ-5 tractors into service and designated them as the Artillerieschlepper STZ 601(r).